collapsed-stacks/startups/questions/798/can-a-business-make-interest-income-with-short-term-money.md

 - tagged: `business-model`, `business-capital`
 - score: 2

-<p>I've realized that my business may have large sums of money for short periods of time, say 30-90 days at most.
-I'd like to take advantage of that if I can.</p>
+I've realized that my business may have large sums of money for short periods of time, say 30-90 days at most.
+I'd like to take advantage of that if I can.

-<p>Can a business make interest income with short term money?</p>
+Can a business make interest income with short term money?

 ## Answer 802